ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 Checking Test Status and Summary
 =================================
 By default, ``./run_WE2E_tests.py`` will actively monitor jobs, printing to console when jobs are complete (either successfully or with a failure), and printing a summary file ``WE2E_summary_{datetime.now().strftime("%Y%m%d%H%M%S")}.txt``.
-However, if the user is using the legacy crontab option (by submitting ``./run_WE2E_tests.py`` with the ``--use_cron_to_relaunch`` flag), or if the user would like to summarize one or more experiments that either are not complete or were not handled by the WE2E test scripts, this status/summary file can be generated manually using ``WE2E_summary.py``.
+However, if the user is using the legacy crontab option (by submitting ``./run_WE2E_tests.py`` with the ``--launch cron`` option), or if the user would like to summarize one or more experiments that either are not complete or were not handled by the WE2E test scripts, this status/summary file can be generated manually using ``WE2E_summary.py``.
 In this example, an experiment was generated using the crontab option and has not yet finished running.
 We use the ``-e`` option to point to the experiment directory and get the current status of the experiment: